cnsoft/cocos2d-kamcord-ios/README.md

 **Note that this audio track is only overlayed on the video once the video processing is finished.** We begin video processing in the background as soon as you call stopRecording, but the video you watch via the Replay Video button on the Kamcord UI may show the preprocessed video (without the audio overlay).
 Don't worry, the final video that is shared on Facebook/Twitter and uploaded to YouTube *will* have the sounds overlayed.

 We are currently working on adding the played sounds to the replayed video.
-In the future, we intend to wrap calls to `CocosDenshion` so that you don't have to worry about pairing sounds calls together.

 ### Presenting User Options